 The above equation is one of the five Kalman filter equations.
 It is called the State Update Equation.
 It means the following:

-The discovery of \( K_{n} \) was one of Rudolf Kalman's major contributions.
+The discovery of \( K_{n} \) was one of Rudolf Kalman's significant contributions.

 Let's continue with the example.
 Before we make the first measurement, we can guess (or rough estimate) the gold bar weight simply by reading the stamp on the gold bar.
-It is called the Initial Guess and it will be our first estimate.
+It is called the Initial Guess, and it is our first estimate.

-As we will see later, the Kalman Filter requires the initial guess as a preset, and it can be very rough.
+The Kalman Filter requires the initial guess as a preset, which can be very rough.

 The following chart depicts the estimation algorithm that is used in this example.